pbek/QOwnNotes/webpage/src/installation/ubuntu.md

 chmod a+x QOwnNotes-*.AppImage
 ```

-Afterwards you should be able to execute the AppImage to run QOwnNotes.
+Afterward you should be able to execute the AppImage to run QOwnNotes.

 ## OBS Repository